Ashish-j0511/Automatic-Security-Audit-and-Server-Hardening/README.md

 # Automatic-Security-Audit-and-Server-Hardening
-This project provides a Bash script designed to automate the security auditing and server hardening process for Linux-based systems.
-# Linux Server Security Audit and Hardening Script

-## 📋 Overview

 This project provides a **Bash script** to automate both security auditing and server hardening on Linux servers.
 It is designed to be **modular**, **reusable**, and easily configurable for different environments.
 The script ensures compliance with common security standards, including:

 - User and permission audits